Can you charge solar batteries without a charge controller?

 Calculate current

-Add the short-circuit current (Isc) ratings of your solar panels and multiply by 1.25 to get a buffer.
-Compare this to the maximum current rating of the charge controller and choose a controller that can handle more amps than your total.
+Add up the short-circuit current (Isc) values of your solar panels and multiply by 1.25 to obtain a buffer.
+Compare this to the maximum rated current of the charge controller and choose a controller that can handle more amps than your total load.

 Leave room for expansion

-It's a good idea to size your solar charge controller to accommodate potential future solar capacity expansion.
-Choosing a controller designed for 20–30% more solar input than you currently have will allow you to easily add more panels later.
+It's advisable to size your solar charge controller to allow for a potential future expansion of your solar capacity.
+Choosing a controller designed for 20–30% more solar input than you currently have will allow you to easily add more modules later.

 Temperature compensation

-When operating in very hot climates, the controller and solar modules can output more power than their rated power.
-Using a temperature-compensating charge controller ensures that it can cope with warmer conditions.
+When operating in very hot climates, the controller and solar panels can deliver more current than their rated power.
+Using a temperature-compensating charge controller ensures that it can cope with warmer operating conditions.

 Systems with higher wattage

-For large solar systems with long cabling runs, higher-voltage MPPT controllers result in less power loss over distance.
-Carefully consider wattage when selecting PWM or MPPT for large installations.
+For large solar installations with long cable runs, MPPT controllers with higher voltage result in less power loss over distance.
+When selecting PWM or MPPT for large installations, carefully consider the wattage.

-By carefully considering the current and future amperage of the solar module and selecting the appropriate voltage and technology, you can optimally size your solar charge controller for any system size and location.
+By carefully considering the current and future current of the solar module and selecting the appropriate voltage and technology, you can optimally size your solar charge controller for any system size and location.

 2 reliable ways to charge LiFePO4 lithium solar batteries without a charge controller